kcmayer4/task/Readme.md

    If no subscription, reports can be sent via email or hosted on a local website to ensure confidentiality of content For this interview task a public repository is fine, but wouldn't be secure for a real project.

-# 3. Test Plan
+# 3. Test Plan & Usage

-Test plan and structure are defined at  `test-plan/test-plan.md`
+1. Test plan and structure are defined at  `test-plan/test-plan.md`
+2. To start workflow, open workflow "CounterTaskWorkflow" in Git repo and click "Run Workflow"